In the following example we will build a documentation portal step by step.

 3. Assign the attribute name and description and select Table as the type.

 4. Define the columns to be displayed in the table.
-Click the (...) icon in the columns field and set the necessary ones.
+Click the Add/Edit options button and set the necessary columns.

 5. Next add the information to be displayed, in this case, the instruction manuals.